rawatsudhir1/AzureSynapseDWH/README.md

 Any organization who is ready to spin Azure service always curious of

-    1) Are we choosing right sku for our requirement?
+    1) Are we choosing right sku for current and future workload?
-    2) How performant azure service will be?
+    2) Are we utilizing the resources well?
-    3) Will sku enough to handle the load?
+    3) What about the latency?
-    4) What will be the impact on allocated resources?
+    4) Based on upcoming request, what will be the impact on allocated resources?
     5) How to make sure quries are performing well on DWH design?
     6) How to build baseline matrix?